-What is 5G and when is it coming to the UK?
+What is 5G and where can I get 5G in the UK?

 By Hamse Yusuf

 5G promises faster data than ever - find out when and where you'll be able to use it in the UK, and how fast it really is.

 2019 saw the arrival of 5G, with mobile networks and handset makers alike competing to offer the much-hyped technology as part of their lineup.

 Adoption is increasing rapidly, but with lightning-fast speeds just the tip of the iceberg, 5G still has some way to go to reach its full potential.
 Read on for more on the latest standard, including how to get it on your phone, and whether any of the rumours around safety are to be believed.